OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 ```bash
  sudo apt-get install librxtx-java
 ```
-See how this is used and referred to in `mux.sh`.
+See how this is used and referred to in `mux.sh` (the launching script).

 ---